Study feminist scholarship and methodology, as well as develop skills to engage in feminist activism.

 The Women's Studies minor introduces you to the study of women and their experiences from an interdisciplinary, critical, women-centered perspective.
 The program addresses theoretical developments in feminist scholarship and methodology, as well as investigates the relevance of theory for feminist activism.
 This specialization supports students who intend to pursue women's studies in graduate school.

-Courses offered within Women's Studies minor draw from a range of undergraduate programs, including Art History, Literature, Biology and History.
+Courses offered within Women's Studies minor draw from a range of undergraduate programs, including Art History, Literature, Biology, Sociology and Social Change, and History.

 Review the requirements for a Minor in Women's Studies.
 You'll select courses from at least two different disciplines to complete the minor.

 This course explores issues related to women and men and work from colonial to contemporary America including relationships of work to ethnicity, class, economic change, political, and social conditions.

 This course focuses on the impact and consequences of being female and Hispanic, both in the United States as well as in the Caribbean and Central/South American continent.
 It examines women's changing role from an interdisciplinary perspective, as well as the influence of class, race, and socioeconomic status on the generalized images of Hispanic women in the United States.